 The 3rd Cherry Blossom Financial Education Institute was held on April 6-7, 2017.
-Researchers from around the globe presented their work at the George Washington University School of Business.
+Researchers from around the globe presented their work in Washington, D.C.
 This year’s Institute was sponsored by the National Endowment for Financial Education.

 KEYNOTE ADDRESS